mjbradvica/personal-website-articles/2023/avoid-bad-types.md

   }
 ```

-# Others to Avoid
+## Others to Avoid

 ## Enums over Inferred Literal Types

-In TypeScript you can have a function that looks like this:
+In TypeScript you can have a function that has this kind of return type:

 ```typescript
 export function directions(goLeft: boolean): "left" | "right" {